KauzClay/docs-tap/scst-store/create-service-account.hbs.md

 # Retrieve and create service accounts for Supply Chain Security Tools - Store

 This topic explains how you can create service accounts for Supply Chain Security Tools (SCST) - Store.

 ## Overview

-When you install Tanzu Application Platform, the Supply Chain Security Tools (SCST) - Store deployment automatically includes a read-write service account.
+When you install Tanzu Application Platform, the SCST - Store deployment automatically includes a read-write service account.
 This service account is bound to the `metadata-store-read-write` role.

 There are two types of SCST - Store service accounts:

-1. Read-write service account - full access to the `POST` and `GET` API requests
+- The read-write service account, which is for full access to the `POST` and `GET` API requests
-2. Read-only service account - can only use `GET` API requests
+- The read-only service account, which can only use `GET` API requests

 ## <a id='rw-serv-accts'></a> Create read-write service account

 When you install Tanzu Application Platform, the SCST - Store deployment automatically includes a read-write service account.
 This service account is already bound to the `metadata-store-read-write` role.

-To create an additional read-write service account, run the following command.
-The command creates a service account called `metadata-store-read-write-client`:
+To create an additional read-write service account, create a service account called `metadata-store-read-write-client` by running:

 ```console
 kubectl apply -f - -o yaml << EOF